GRE Classes in Dubai

 • Individual doubt clearance session.

 The GRE General Test has the following sections: Analytical Writing, Verbal Reasoning, and Quantitative Reasoning.
-The total testing time is 3 hours and 45 minutes.
-The Analytical Writing is scored on a scale of 0-6.
-Both Verbal and Quantitative Reasoning are scored on a scale of 130-170.
-The total GRE test is scored on a scale of 260-340.
+The total testing time is approximately 1 hour 58 minutes.
+The Analytical Writing section is scored on a scale of 0–6.
+Both Verbal and Quantitative Reasoning are scored on a scale of 130–170.
+The total GRE test is scored on a scale of 260–340.

-Analytical Writing ( 2 writing tasks) · Analyze an Issue
+Analytical Writing (1 task) Analyze an Issue 30 minutes

 OVERVIEW